Built-in Search Engine Optimisation (SEO) features

 The SEO Title or Title Tag controls what appears in the browser tab on the top of your screen.
 It also controls the Search Result Title on Google.
 Ideally, your SEO Title will include the “SEO Focus Keyword” previously entered.

 This field will modify your SEO <h1> tag.
 Contrary to other SEO Tags, the <h1> tag is visible to the user and will appear as the <h1> heading of the page, which is the most important heading on each page of your website.

 Most pages already have an <h1> tag and you should not feel the need to put one in yourself.
 However, you can update it if you wish to target a specific keyword.
 As happens with the SEO title, your new <h1> heading should ideally include the “SEO Focus Keyword” previously entered.

-If your page has a heading title, overriding this field could change the title of said page, so it needs to be coherent with the content of the site.
+If your page has a visible <h1> heading, overriding this field could change the title of said page, so it needs to be coherent with the content of the site.

 You can decide the text you would like Google to show as the description text underneath your Google Search result with the SEO description.

 Google auto-fills this text with what it believes is the most relevant text on the page, and sometimes this will not coincide with the SEO description you set up.

 This field is not used as a ranking factor anymore so adding your SEO keyword to your description field will not contribute to your mark-up.